andngdtudk/andngdtudk.github.io/blog-posts/Def.md

 Not all systems are created equal, and understanding different types of systems helps us choose appropriate modeling and control approaches.

-**Simple systems** have few components with straightforward interactions — a pendulum or a basic feedback controller is an example. **Complex systems** have many components with nonlinear interactions that can produce surprising behaviors, like urban transportation networks or large-scale AI systems.
+**Simple vs. Complex Systems**: Simple systems have few components with straightforward interactions — a pendulum or a basic feedback controller is an example.
+Complex systems have many components with nonlinear interactions that can produce surprising behaviors, like urban transportation networks or large-scale AI systems.

-**Static systems** do not change over time, while **dynamic systems** evolve.
+**Static vs. Dynamic Systems**: Static systems do not change over time, while dynamic systems evolve.
 Most interesting real-world systems are dynamic — an autonomous vehicle's perception of its environment is constantly updating.

-**Deterministic systems** produce predictable outputs given specific inputs, while **stochastic systems** involve randomness or uncertainty.
+**Deterministic vs. Stochastic Systems**: Deterministic systems produce predictable outputs given specific inputs, while stochastic systems involve randomness or uncertainty.
 Real-world systems almost always have stochastic components: sensor noise, unpredictable human behavior, or environmental variation.

-**Closed systems** do not exchange anything with their environment, while **open systems** do — and most practical systems are open, receiving inputs and sending outputs.
+**Open vs. Closed Systems**: Closed systems do not exchange anything with their environment, while open systems do — and most practical systems are open, receiving inputs and sending outputs.

-**Centralized systems** have a single point of control, while **distributed systems** spread decision-making across multiple nodes or agents.
+**Centralized vs. Distributed Systems**: Centralized systems have a single point of control, while distributed systems spread decision-making across multiple nodes or agents.
 Modern AI and mobility applications increasingly rely on distributed approaches — think of a smart city where traffic optimization is handled locally at intersections that coordinate with one another.

 ## Why These Distinctions Matter for AI and Mobility